 (6) Except as provided in WAC 480-54-030(2), a licensee or utility has the burden to prove its right to attach to or in the owner’s poles, ducts, or conduits and that any rate, term, or condition the licensee or utility challenges is not fair, just, and reasonable or otherwise violates any provision of RCW Ch.
 80.54, this Chapter, or other applicable law.
 Except as provided in WAC 480-54-030(2), an owner bears the burden to prove that attachment rates are insufficient or that the owner’s denial of access to its facilities is lawful and reasonable.

 (7) If the commission determines that the rate, term, or condition complained of is not fair, just, reasonable, and sufficient, the commission may prescribe a rate, term, or condition that is fair, just, reasonable, and sufficient.
-The commission may require the inclusion of that rate, term, or condition in an attachment agreement and to the extent authorized by applicable law, may order a refund or payment of the difference between any rate the commission prescribes and the rate that was previously charged during the time the owner was charging the rate after the effective date of this rule.
+The commission may require the inclusion of that rate, term, or condition in an attachment agreement and to the extent authorized by applicable law, may order a refund or payment of the difference between any rate the commission prescribes and the rate that was previously charged during the time starting on the date of filing of the formal complaint..

 (8) If the commission determines that access to a pole, duct, or conduit has been unlawfully or unreasonably denied or delayed, the commission may order the owner to provide access to that facility within a reasonable time frame and in accordance with fair, just, reasonable, and sufficient rates, terms, and conditions.